 How are those 2020 vibes treating you?
 As we move into the new decade, the awareness of the damage fast fashion has inflicted on so many lives, locations and species has slowly started to take effect (cue a salute to Greta Thunberg!).
 This has taken place across an array of platforms such as slow fashion brands, swap shops, vintage fashion apps on our phones, to name a few.
-Let's narrow down some of the key areas we’ve already seen pop up that may hold some promising potential to grow over the next ten years:
+Let’s take a look over the change we could see over the next 10 years?

 Whatever the reason, we can all start to shop sustainably in our everyday lives by making minor adjustments, whether it be not putting each piece of fruit into a plastic bag at the supermarket, mending that rip in the crotch of our jeans (YouTube anyone?!) or actually bypassing that temptation to impulse buy that dress online – will you wear it across another potential three to four styles?